 Metaphysical Properties of Pyrite:

-Pyrite increases vitality and gives one a boost.
-It enhances willpower, assists in overcoming bad habits, and established new patterns of health and positive energy.
+It is believed Pyrite increases vitality and gives one a boost.
+It is said it enhances willpower, assists in overcoming bad habits, and established new patterns of health and positive energy.
+Pyrite encourages confidence.

 OakRocks has been in the rock and mineral business for 30 years.
 We are a great source for Pyrite.
 We carry a variety of Pyrite mineral specimens, and Pyrite eggs and spheres.